 If you have contracted with a property manager (PM) for your rental properties, they likely will (and should) carry Professional Liability or Errors & Omissions coverage.
 These coverages help protect them if their inadequate work or negligent actions while performing property management duties lead to a lawsuit.
 But what if you perform property management duties yourself?
 Did you know that if, in the course of performing these responsibilities, your negligence results in a claim, your Premises Liability offers you little to no protection?

-What activities are “property management”?
+What activities are considered property management?

-- Setting rent rates based on market standards and collecting rent from tenants.
+- Setting rent rates based on market standards and collecting rent from tenants

 - Advertising property vacancies to attract new tenants and showing the location to potential tenants

-- Paying bills and managing the budget and financial records for the property.
+- Paying bills and managing the budget and financial records for the property

-- This may include responding to tenant requests, performing maintenance or hiring contractors where necessary to fix issues, and updating facilities when warranted.
+- This may include responding to tenant requests, performing maintenance, or hiring contractors where necessary to fix issues and updating facilities when warranted.

-- As part of this responsibility, the PM should have a good understanding of local landlord-tenant laws and ensure that both parties are fulfilling their requirements.
+- As part of this responsibility, the PM should understand local landlord-tenant laws and ensure that both parties fulfill their requirements.

 What is Errors and Omissions insurance?

-Errors and Omissions (E&O) or Professional Liability is carried by businesses that provide a specialized service or play an advisor role such as financial services, lawyers, and consultants.
+Errors and Omissions (E&O) or Professional Liability is carried by businesses that provide a specialized service or play an advisor role, such as financial services, lawyers, and consultants.
 E&O insures against claims made when the work provided or advice given causes harm to the recipient of those services.
 Depending on the policy and carrier, E&O can cover legal fees, court costs, and settlements.